huynhtran1509/WTALoadingManager/README.md

 This way, any sublcass of your base view controller that conforms to `WTALoadingProtocol` will automatically reload when needed.

 ### Manual Reloads
 If your view controller needs to make one-off requests that differ from your `loadContentIgnoreCache:completionHandler` implementation, you can manually configure the loading/failed view by changing the `loadingStatus` on the `loadingManager`.
-For example, this snippet will change the loading manager's `loadingStatus` to "loading" and present the loading view:
+For example, this snippet will change a loading manager's `loadingStatus` to "loading" and present the loading view:
 ```
 [self.loadingManager setLoadingStatus:WTALoadingStatusLoading];
 ```